leolee99/leolee99.github.io/_pages/about.md

     }
 </style>

-<p style="font-family: Arial, sans-serif; font-size: 18px">I'm a master student in computer science at University of Electronic Science and Technology of China, co-advised by <a href="https://jingkuansong.github.io/" style="font-weight: bold;">Prof. Jingkuan Song</a> and <a href="https://lianligao.github.io/" style="font-weight: bold;">Prof. Lianli Gao</a>.
-Now, I'm a visiting student at <a href="https://www.nextcenter.org/" style="font-weight: bold;">NExT++</a> supervised by <a href="https://www.chuatatseng.com/" style="font-weight: bold;">Prof. Tat-Seng Chua</a>.
+<p style="font-family: Arial, sans-serif; font-size: 18px">Currently, I fortunately work with  <a href="https://xiaocw11.github.io/" style="font-weight: bold;">Prof. Chaowei Xiao</a> on AI security.
+Previously, I was a master student in computer science at University of Electronic Science and Technology of China, co-advised by <a href="https://jingkuansong.github.io/" style="font-weight: bold;">Prof. Jingkuan Song</a> and <a href="https://lianligao.github.io/" style="font-weight: bold;">Prof. Lianli Gao</a>.
 <br>
 <!-- <br>
+I was fortunately a visiting student at <a href="https://www.nextcenter.org/" style="font-weight: bold;">NExT++</a> supervised by <a href="https://www.chuatatseng.com/" style="font-weight: bold;">Prof. Tat-Seng Chua</a>.
 I received a B.S. in computer science from Northeast Forest University, where I joined a Robot Team and participated in a cool international robot competition of <a href="https://leolee99.github.io/projects/RoboMaster/" style="font-weight: bold;">RoboMaster</a> for two years.
 <br> -->
 <br>